XAbirHasan/JS-Task-3/README.md

 # JS Task 3
-This is a simple task provided by "Qtec Careers" for my internship selection.
+This is a simple task provided by "Qtec Careers" for my internship selection.<br>
 All values are dynamic here.
 You can add discount and tax also (defalut value is 0).

 live demo link: [JSTask3:ClickMe](https://xabirhasan.github.io/JS-Task-3/)